-A database driven departmental directory is available at: http://geoscience.wisc.edu/geoscience/people/
+A database driven departmental listing of graduate students is available at: http://geoscience.wisc.edu/geoscience/people/grad-students/

-Your name should already have been entered in this database.
-You can request changes to your information by sending an email to Patrick Kuhl, Ben Abernathy, or Jane Fox-Anderson.
+Your name should already have been entered in this database by our graduate admissions secretary.
+You can request changes to your information by sending an email to Ben Abernathy or Josh Benish.

 Personal Web Pages

 We encourage people to add to the minimal information for this departmental web presence and also encourage you to develop and maintain your own personal web pages.
-Before you can start creating personal-page type content, you will need to email Patrick Kuhl (email@example.com) and request an account.
+Before you can start creating personal-page type content, you will need to email Ben or Josh and request an account.

 Wireless access is available in the department.
-The UWNet network is accessible via your NetID.
+The UWNet network is accessible via your NETID.
 It provides basic internet connectivity.
-For wireless access to departmental shared printers and servers, you will need to use our separate network (Geoscience_Dept), which requires setup by IT staff.
+For wireless access to departmental shared printers and servers, you will need to use our separate network, which requires setup by IT staff.